pylhc/pylhc.github.io/docs/omc_team/physics/coupling.md

 where $H(n_x,n_y)$ is the measured spectral line which is just the real projection of the complex line.

-Under the assumption that the region between $s_a$ and $s_b$ is free from non-linearities and coupling the action $J_z$ does not change between the two positions and
+Under the assumption that the region between $s_a$ and $s_b$ is free from non-linearities and coupling, the action $J_z$ does not change between the two positions and one can infer:

 $$
 \begin{align}